 Romans 10:13 - “For whosoever shall call upon the name of the Lord shall be saved.”

-A simple outline like this will help you choose Scripture passages that keep the conversation focused on Christ and the gospel.
+A simple outline like this will help you choose Scripture passages that keeps the conversation focused on Christ and the gospel.

 The church is not about buildings or programs.
-You know this.
 The church is a community of people who are following Jesus together.
 Your church tract should be an invitation into that community.

 It should clearly communicate the gospel, but it should also communicate that the gospel gathers people.
 We are saved from sin and into a relationship with Christ, and we are saved into a community of faith.

 Jesus said that people would know that we are disciples by the way we love one another.
 For many people who do not know Christ, the gospel is best understood in the context of real relationships.

 Talking about the relationships in your church is a great way to draw people in.
 We are made in the image of God, so we all crave relationship.

 Fundamentally, we need a restored relationship with our Creator.
 But we also need healthy relationships with other people.
 We need a place where people will love us and speak truth to us.
 For the people in your community, your church can be that place.